WandaHou/Friday-AI-Voice-Diary-Assistant-IOS/README.md

 ## Privacy 🔒

-Friday is designed with privacy in mind:
+Designed with privacy in mind:
 - All audio recordings are processed locally before transcription
 - Transcriptions are stored securely on your device
 - OpenAI API interactions follow best security practices